MikailaAkeredolu/C13weekend1Java/README.md

 > Question 5
 ```
-- Create a static method that simply returns the remainder of 118 ÷ 31.
+- Create a static method that simply returns the remainder of 118 ÷ 31 then muliplies it by a double value.
 Invoke/call it inside main().`
 ```

 > Question 6
 ```
-- Write a for-loop that prints every number from 3 including 19
+- Write a for-loop that prints every number from 13 - 19 including 19

 ```